• Skip to primary navigation

 This creates a dry and crumbly block of chocolate that is typically used in cakes and cookies.

-However, it's important to note that this substitute should only be used if you want an intense chocolate flavor.
+However, this substitute should only be used if you want an intense chocolate flavor.

 If you want to add cocoa powder to get a milder and sweeter taste, baking chocolate may not be the best alternative.